Chinese Democracy: Label disputes and funding issues

 By 2004, Geffen removed Chinese Democracy from its release schedule and cut funding, citing overspending: "It is Mr. Rose's obligation to fund and complete the album."
 Manager Merck Mercuriadis claimed the album was nearly finished.
-A 2005 New York Times article estimated production costs at $13 million ($ today), dubbing it "the most expensive recording 'never' made".
+A 2005 New York Times article estimated production costs at $13 million ($ today), dubbing it "the most expensive recording 'never' made."
 (Note: Michael Jackson's Invincible (2001) reportedly had a larger budget of $30 million, although the majority of that was marketing costs.)
-Mercuriadis dismissed the report, saying most sources hadn't been involved in years and hadn't heard the album.
+Mercuriadis dismissed the report, saying most sources had not been involved in years and had not heard the album.
 At one point, the band's monthly budget reached $250,000.
 Rose said the cost would be offset by material for multiple albums.

 The making of this album has been an unbearably long and incomprehensible journey.. a bad dream in which one wakes up only to find they are still in the nightmare.